Small Bus, Big Dreams

-The Bus (or Busie, as my eleven-year-old-son and I now affectionately refer to our venerable vehicle) has served us well.
+The Bus (or Busie, as my twelve-year-old-son and I now affectionately refer to our venerable vehicle) has served us well.
 It still puts a smile on my face each time I get behind the wheel and head out for a new adventure, whether in search of waves along the Southern California coast, a road-less-traveled-by through the Sonoran desert, or a pristine campsite somewhere in the High Sierra.

 My hope is to imbue this collection of limited edition fine art prints with the spirit of freedom and joy, adventure and whimsy that The Bus represents.

 Laguna Beach, California